There are (at least) 6 bands and artists named Cosmos:

 7) Cosmos is a Korean indie rock band

-8) Cosmos is a Japanese jazz fusion group featuring Keiko Matsui.
+8) Cosmos is a Japanese synthesizer-based "fusion" band featuring Keiko Matsui, Tanaka Yumiko and Kaieda Roman.